vreguraman/DevSecOps-End-to-End-Project/Readme.md

 ---

-## Bringing Visibility to Trivy & TFsec: Security Insights with Prometheus & Grafana
+## From Scans to Dashboards: Unlocking Security Insights with Trivy, TFsec, Prometheus, and Grafana

 Trivy and TFsec are powerful security scanning tools for containers and Infrastructure as Code (IaC), but they lack a built-in graphical interface for visualizing vulnerabilities.
 This project bridges that gap by integrating Trivy and TFsec with Prometheus and Grafana, transforming raw security scan data into insightful, real-time dashboards for better monitoring and decision-making. 🚀